 About Emergency Preparedness

-The NRC maintains oversight of the capability of nuclear power plant operators to protect the public by conducting thorough inspections.
-The NRC maintains four regional offices (Region I in King of Prussia, PA; Region II in Atlanta, GA; Region III in Lisle, IL; and Region IV in Arlington, TX) that implement the NRC's inspection program.
-In addition to these region-based inspectors, the NRC places "resident inspectors" at each of the nation's operating nuclear plants to carry out the inspection program on a day-to-day basis.
+The NRC maintains oversight of the capability of nuclear power plant operators to protect the public by conducting inspections, as well as by tracking performance indicators and comparing them to prescribed risk-informed thresholds.
+The NRC's four regional offices (Region I in King of Prussia, PA; Region II in Atlanta, GA; Region III in Lisle, IL; and Region IV in Arlington, TX), as well as resident inspectors at each operating nuclear plant, carry out these inspections.

 See the following for more information: